imbrish/letsencrypt/README.md

     user: example
     password: secret

-# Custom nameserver ip used by 'acme issue' command
+# Custom nameserver ip used by "acme issue" command
 # For example google public dns "8.8.8.8" or "8.8.4.4"
 nameserver: false
 ```